We are delighted to be resuming residential courses and in-person concerts at Benslow Music from Monday 17 May 2021.

 When will I be able to book for courses in 2021?

-Telephones will open from 9am on the days listed and once all these bookings have been made, the team will then process postal and email applications.
-Please note online applications can be made through our website from Monday 9 November 2020 when Non-Member bookings open.
+Telephones will open from 9am (please make sure you press option 1 to join the booking queue) on the days listed and once all these bookings have been made, the team will then process postal and email applications.
+Please note online applications can be made through our website when Non-Member bookings open.
 As the phone lines are so busy on the days booking opens we regret that we cannot process payments immediately, but instead we will reserve you a place and send you details of how to confirm with payment by email later that day.

 What is Benslow Music doing to keep us COVID-safe at concerts?